lens-protocol/LIPs/supported-standards/lens-share/README.md

 ### Lens Share Registry

-Define a Lens ecosystem apps registry that allows a builder to register their app details such as name, icon, supported platforms, app-specific URL formats, etc.
+Define a Lens ecosystem apps registry that allows builders to register their apps details such as name, icon, supported platforms, app-specific URL formats, etc.

 In order to do that this proposal defines the JSON schema of a Lens App Manifest that must be used to register a new app.